 Cool Shield is the most versatile aisle containment system to help both new and existing data centers increase cooling efficiency.

-A variety of flexible strips and solid panels are used with the channel to create an aisle containment solution tailored to each project.
+The system uses a variety of flexible strips and solid panels are to create a customized aisle containment solution for each project.
 This versatility allows us to meet nearly any specification including temperature rated drop panels, sliding panel systems, fusible link options and FM Global 4910 requirements.
 In addition to being highly functionality and customizable, Cool Shield is extremely cost competitive compared to other aisle containment systems.

 Today’s data centers require massive amounts of cooling and power.
-The decision to choose Hot or Cold aisle containment is largely dependent on your site requirements and equipment needs.
+Above all, the decision to choose Hot or Cold aisle containment is largely dependent on your site requirements and equipment needs.

 Cold Aisle Containment